Jacques de Molay: Arrest and charges

 There were five initial charges lodged against the Templars.
 The first was renunciation of and spitting on the cross during initiation into the Order.
 The second was the stripping of the man to be initiated and the thrice kissing of that man by the preceptor on the navel, posterior and mouth.
 The third was telling the neophyte (novice) that unnatural lust was lawful and indulged in commonly.
 The fourth was that the cord worn by the neophyte day and night was consecrated by wrapping it around an idol in the form of a human head with a great beard (Baphomet), and that this idol was adored in all chapters.
 The fifth was that the priests of the order did not consecrate the host in celebrating Mass.
-Subsequently, the charges would be increased and would become, according to the procedures, lists of articles 86 to 127[3] in which will be added a few other charges, such as the prohibition to priests who do not belong to the order.
+Subsequently, the charges would be increased and would become, according to the procedures, lists of articles 86 to 127 to which will be added a few other charges, such as the prohibition to priests who do not belong to the order.

 Jacques de Molay sentenced to the stake in 1314, from the Chronicle of France or of St Denis (fourteenth century).
 Note the shape of the island, representing the Île aux Juifs (Island of the Jews) in the Seine, where the executions took place.

 Philip wanted the Templars arrested and their possessions confiscated to incorporate their wealth into the Royal Treasury and to be free of the enormous debt he owed the Templar Order.
 On 14 September, Philip took advantage of the rumors and inquiry to begin his move against the Templars, sending out a secret order to his agents in all parts of France to implement a mass arrest of all Templars at dawn on 13 October.
 Molay was in Paris on 12 October, where he was a pallbearer at the funeral of Catherine of Courtenay, wife of Count Charles of Valois, and sister-in-law of King Philip.
 In a dawn raid on Friday, 13 October 1307, Molay and all the Templars of the central house of Paris were arrested.
 Philip then had the Templars charged with heresy and many other trumped-up charges, most of which were identical to the charges which had previously been leveled by Philip's agents against Pope Boniface VIII.